huronOS/neoSaris/README.md

 The current solutions like the official _ICPC Resolver_, require a lot of setup to make them work, other ones like the original S4RiS are abandoned.
 Added to this, any of them have integrations that allows them to be easier to use with popular platforms like _Codeforces_ which are commonly used to held official competitions, or annual contests.

-The main purpose of **neoS4RiS** is to facilitate the access to a resolver without requiring to install a lot of stuff or the need to parse a lot of data to be used.
-That's why neoS4RiS is mounted on web which can be accessed by anyone at anytime, and just by filling some form data, they're ready to unfreeze their standings.
+The main purpose of **neoSaris** is to facilitate the access to a resolver without requiring to install a lot of stuff or the need to parse a lot of data to be used.
+That's why neoSaris is mounted on web which can be accessed by anyone at anytime, and just by filling some form data, they're ready to unfreeze their standings.

 ## Online Judges Integrations

-Currently, neoS4RiS uses a data format described on the following subsection.
+Currently, neoSaris uses a data format described on the following subsection.
 But it have some integrations with:

 - Codeforces
 - vJudge

 So that saris automatically parse data (from API or another data syntax) to the required Saris Raw Data format.

-### neoS4RiS JSON
+### neoSaris JSON

 The resolver needs a JSON input format that follows object model of [example.json](https://github.com/equetzal/SarisResolver/tree/public/example.json):